guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 X_united=787, N_united=2787

 Then we have :

 p_pooled^=(X_brit+X_united)/(N_brit+N_united)=0.233

 SE=[(p*(1-p)*(1/N_brit + 1/N-united)]^0.5=0.012

 d^=(X_united/N_united) - (X_brit/N_brit)=0.1183

 confidence interval= d^ +/- 1.96*SE , for alpha=0.05
 CI=[0.095;0.14]

 CI does not include 0, so we can conclude that the difference of frequency complaints related to delayed flights didn't occur by chance with a confidence of 95%!
 ```

 As a consequence, we should choose British airways in order to avoid delays! (*)

-* : obviously, we can't really say so because the study is only based on a sample of tweets that do not reflect the whole flight traffic of those companies.
+*obviously, we can't really say so because the study is only based on a sample of tweets that do not reflect the whole flight traffic of those companies.
 Moreover, as British and United do not operate on the same areas, and considering that the period of study is rather small (2 weeks), an external event such as a storm in the US could cause way more delays for United than British Airways.